jtdLab/rapid/README.md

 ## Well architectured Flutter apps.
 Fast ⚡

 Rapid is based on carefully selected packages from the Flutter Community and brings their power together.
 No headaches about messing up your architecture when adding new features.
-Rapid enables developers to focus on quickly iterating and adding features.
+Rapid enables developers to quickly iterate and focus on what really matters.

 | Package                                                                          | Description |
 | -------------------------------------------------------------------------------- | ----------- |